Habitation de Québec

 Habitation de Québec was an ensemble of buildings interconnected by Samuel de Champlain when he founded Québec during 1608.
-The site is located in what is now Vieux-Québec.
+The site is located in what is now Vieux-Québec, on the site of present-day Place Royale.
 It was located near the site of the abandoned First Nations village of Stadacona that Jacques Cartier had visited during 1535.
 It served as a fort and as dwellings for the new colony in New France.